We Know How You Can Quit Your Nastiest Habit (& Start A Good One)

 Advertisement

 What’s tough is: Often, we’re talking about a really, really tangled knot.
-It can be stupid-hard to break a negative habit.
+It can be stupidly hard to break a negative habit.
 Researchers estimate that about 40 to 50% of our actions each day happen out of habit.
-Of course, plenty of those daily habits are neutral or positive — getting up and stumbling straight for the Mr. Coffee or grabbing our toothbrush after the shower.
+Of course, plenty of those daily habits are neutral or positive — getting up and stumbling straight for coffee or grabbing our toothbrush after the shower.
 But it goes to show, our brains are wired to repeat actions.
 When your power is out, for instance, you still flick on the light switch when you enter a room even though you know it won’t turn on.
 It’s a habit, and a deeply ingrained one at that.

 Advertisement